snugghash/homomorphically-encrypted-bank/README.md

 # Installation
 Set up post-receive script to automatically start jobs, otherwise just run post-receive after `ssh`ing into the master.
+* github.com/snugghash/pegasus is a fork of a set of shell scripts that make use of AWS CLI to provision servers.
+I modified them to add kafka/spark configs, fork this repo, set up kafka topic, partitions, and set up post receive.

 # Usage